MoistCoder/CockyGrabber/README.md

 FirefoxGrabber grabber = new FirefoxGrabber(); // Define Grabber List<Firefox.Cookie> cookies = grabber.GetCookies(); // Collect all Cookies with GetCookies()

-// Print Hostname, Name and Value of every cookie: foreach(Firefox.Cookie cookie in cookies) // Firefox has its own engine and therefore its own Cookie class (Firefox.Cookie) {
+// Print Hostname, Name, and Value of every cookie: foreach(Firefox.Cookie cookie in cookies) // Firefox has its own engine and therefore its own Cookie class (Firefox.Cookie) {
     string cookieHostname = cookie.Host;